sugaryourcoffee/monitoring/docs/ganglia.md

   *CLUSTER* has to be replaced with *monitoring*, *production*, *staging* and *infrastructure*.
 * For each server we have to add a node to `/etc/puppet/manifests/site.pp`
+* On the Ganglia server we have to provide the information about new clients in *gmetad.conf*.

 First we create the cluster files in `/etc/puppet/modules/ganglia/manifests/`